How many ways have you used electricity today?

 Next time you are boiling water, put a lid on the top of the pot.
 As the water boils, it expands and turns into steam.
 The pressure of the expanding steam will eventually shake or raise the lid.
 A thermal generating station uses this same energy to turn turbines that drive electric generators.
 The fuel used to heat the water can be coal, oil, natural gas or a nuclear energy source.

-We maintain 2 small thermal generating stations, in Brandon and Selkirk.
-The thermal stations are used to help meet power demand during times of low water flows or to provide extra electricity during periods of high demand, particularly in winter.
+We maintain a small thermal generating station in Brandon.
+It is used to help meet power demand during times of low water flows or to provide extra electricity during periods of high demand, particularly in winter.